-Held at Lynn Meetinghouse Thursday -Webb Fined \$25-Lillian Russell Performance Missed.
+Held at Lynn Meetinghouse Thursday -Webb Fined \$25-Idllian Russell Performance Missed.

-Ogden, April 12 .- The Elks' lodge No. 719 of Ogden City has decided that it wants a home of its own, and for that reason is advertising for a suitable building site on which to crect suitable building site on which to erect a modern lodge and club rooms.
-For some time past the lodge has had this matter under consideration and at the last meeting held it was decided by the members to purchase a suitable building site somewhere close in on which an elegant substantial building will be erected.
-Any person having a piece of property to sell that is at least 50 feet in width and 100 feet in depth, unless it be a corner lot in which case the depth may be less pro-viding the width is greater, should communicate with the trusiees.
+Ogden, April 12 .- The Elks' lodge No. 719 of Ogden City has decided that it wants a home of its own, and for that reason is advertising for a suitable building site on which to erect a modern lodge and club rooms.
+For some time past the lodge has had this FUNERAL OF PERCY WHEELER.

+some time past the lodge has had this matter under consideration and at the last meeting held it was decided by the members to purchase a suitable building site somewhere close in on which an elegant substantial building will be crected.
+Any person having a piece of property to sell that is at least 50 feet in width and 190 feet matter under consideration and at the last meeting held it was decided by the members to purchase a suitable building site somewhere close in on which an elegant substantial building will be created.
+Any person having a piece of property to sell that is at least 50 feet in width and 190 feet in depth, unless it be a corner lot in which case the depth may be less pro-viding the width is greater, should communicate with the trustees.
 T. W.